BCLab-UNM/iAnt-Sim-GUI/README.md

-AntBot-GA-GUI
+iAnt-GA-GUI
 =============

-Visualization for the AntBot genetic algorithm.
+Visualization engine for iAnt-Sim